-Because schools want their students to comply with federal law and be healthy enough to concentrate on their academic work, accredited colleges may request proof that you have MEC.
-Even after the individual mandate is no longer in effect, it’s likely that colleges will still require their students to maintain coverage.
+Because schools want their students be healthy enough to concentrate on their academic work, accredited colleges may request proof that you have MEC.
+Even in states without individual mandates, it’s likely that colleges will continue to require their students to maintain coverage.
 Eventually, the repealing of the individual mandate may lead to increased health insurance premiums, but currently there are several quality, low-cost options for students.

 - Stay on your parent’s plan until you turn 26.
-Under the ACA, children can remain on a parent or legal guardian’s health insurance plan until their 26th birthday even if they are married or have insurance options through school or an employer.
+Under the ACA, children can remain on a parent or legal guardian’s health insurance plan until their 26th birthday (or December 31 of the year they turn 26) even if they are married, financially independent, or have insurance options through school or an employer.
 If you are 25 or younger, talk to your parents about this option.
 Your parents may be willing to pay or help you pay to stay covered on their plan until you graduate or turn 26.
 This would mean that you don’t have to take responsibility for premiums or shop for insurance just yet.
 That said, if you plan to attend college in a different state, you will need to check to see which providers in that state are part of your health insurance network.
 You can usually do so by accessing provider directories on your insurance company’s website.

 - Participate in your school’s group insurance plan.
 Many colleges and universities offer health insurance plans for students.
 These plans are similar in concept to insurance plans offered by employers.
 The school may pay a chunk of the total cost, effectively lowering the premium for students.
 A student health plan will qualify as MEC.
 School health plans are often more affordable and better quality options than the ones you could find at private companies or in the federal health insurance marketplace.
 Furthermore, if you fail to provide proof of MEC before the start of the school year, your school may automatically enroll you in its group insurance plan and add the cost to your tuition bill.

 - Buy coverage through the state or federal health insurance marketplace.
-Your school wants you covered, and so does the federal government.
+Your school wants you covered, and so does the government.
 To make it easier for you to shop for MEC insurance plans, the government opened a federal health insurance marketplace, also called the health insurance exchange.
 Some states have their own exchanges.
 Through the exchange, you can compare and contrast the plans for which you qualify based on your state, age, and income.
 The government may also pay part of your monthly premium if you are eligible for financial assistance.
-If you would like financial assistance, no one can claim you as a dependent on their tax return.
-Depending on your financial situation, the federal exchange could present you with many cheap policy options.
-If you want to purchase coverage from your state or federal marketplace, you may do so during the open enrollment period, which typically falls between early November and late December each year.
+If you want to purchase coverage from your state or federal marketplace, you may do so during the open enrollment period, which falls between early November and mid-December each year.
 You may also be eligible to purchase a policy during a special enrollment period if you move states, turn 26, or experience another qualifying life event.
 If you are looking for coverage, it is a good idea to check the cost of your school health plan against the cost of a similar plan from federal or private sources to ensure you’re getting the best deal.

 - Buy coverage through a private insurance company.
 Compare as many prices as you can when looking for health insurance.
 Individual plans through private insurance companies are often more costly, but it’s worth looking into it anyway.
 Present them with your school or marketplace health plan and ask if they can provide better coverage at a better cost.

-For this calendar year, failure to have minimum essential coverage amounts to serious consequences.
-If you do need to see a medical professional for any reason, you will be responsible for all costs.
-You will also have to pay a penalty when you submit your 2018 tax return.
+For this calendar year, failure to have minimum essential coverage will not result in any fees unless you live in Massachusetts, New Jersey, or the District of Columbia.
+If you do need to see a medical professional for any reason and decline health care coverage, you will be responsible for all costs.
 On top of that, without health insurance, you may be barred from enrolling in your college.

 You should talk to your school about its policies regarding student health insurance.
 Oftentimes, an insurance form will be sent to your home with your admissions offer or first tuition bill.
 You may use to form to opt in to student insurance or waive the right.
 To waive your offer of student insurance, you will probably have to submit proof of the health insurance you receive through your parents, the exchange, Medicaid, or a private company.